 Methylene blue (brand name: Provayblue) is an over-the-counter and prescription medication (prescriptions are required for injections).
 It may be able to help with a variety of conditions, including methemoglobinemia, malaria, chronic infections like Lyme disease, long-COVID, and even Alzheimer’s disease.

 Methylene blue (MB) started as a dye in the 1800s, notably used to treat malaria in the 1890s.
-Today, MB is primarily used to treat methemoglobinemia.
+Today, one of the primary methylene blue uses is to treat methemoglobinemia.

-Additional benefits of MB include promoting youthful skin, getting rid of nail fungus, treating chronic infections, and treating shock.
+Additional methylene blue benefits include promoting youthful skin, getting rid of nail fungus, treating chronic infections, and treating shock.

-In PrimeHealth patients, we have observed that methylene blue is particularly effective in treating chronic fatigue syndrome resulting from autoimmune diseases, chronic infections, and prolonged COVID symptoms.
+In PrimeHealth patients, we have observed that methylene blue is particularly effective in treating chronic fatigue syndrome resulting from autoimmune diseases, chronic infections, and prolonged COVID-19 symptoms.

 The success of methylene blue in these cases can be attributed to its ability to energize mitochondria.
 Since these health issues often lead to chronic mitochondrial damage, methylene blue’s role in enhancing mitochondrial energy production is crucial for revitalizing the cells throughout the body.